RIMikeC/Audit-AWS/README.md

    This is neat, because the data is already there and always available

-   but holy crap its hard slog to parse it, every env for every product team will have thousands of lines of JSON to wade through
+   but holy crap it's a hard slog to parse it, every env for every product team will have thousands of lines of JSON to wade through

 - Whip up some bash scripts to use the CLI